-The $1,500 travel fellowships awarded each year are intended to defray travel-related costs for attending the meeting.
+The $1,700 travel fellowships awarded each year are intended to defray travel-related costs for attending the meeting.
 Hosted by the firstname.lastname@example.org if you have questions.
 The 2017 John Quale Travel Fellowship application instructions, are available here: JQTF Guidelines 2017.Advocacy Network (BCAN), the primary mission of this meeting is to enhance collaboration among physicians and researchers who are dedicated to the prevention, diagnosis, and treatment of .
 This is a unique opportunity to meet and learn from leaders in the field.
 The Travel Fellowship Program seeks to engage more early-career individuals with interests related to including basic scientists, urologists, oncologists, and pathologists.
-The application process will open in March 2014.
 Please contact BCAN at

-2013 Travel Fellows
+2013 John Quale Travel Fellows

 - Richard Bambury, MD, BCh, BAO, Memorial Sloan-Kettering Cancer Center

 - Sima Porten, MD, MPH, MD Anderson Cancer Center

 - Daniel Willis, MD, MD Anderson Cancer Center